-Project GreenHeart will build the ecological, economic and social value of the Lilongwe Wildlife Centre
+Project GreenHeart will build the ecological, economic and social value of Lilongwe Wildlife Centre

-The Lilongwe Wildlife Centre (LWC) is Malawi’s only wildlife sanctuary, renowned for its high standards of animal welfare.
-Set in a beautiful 180-hectare protected nature reserve in the middle of the capital city, the Centre is a critical part of the city’s unique cultural history and increasingly fragile biodiversity.
+Lilongwe Wildlife Centre (LWC) is Malawi’s only wildlife sanctuary, renowned for its high standards of animal welfare.
+Set in a beautiful 180-acre protected nature reserve in the middle of the capital city, the Centre is a critical part of the city’s unique cultural history and increasingly fragile biodiversity.

-The LWC supports national wildlife rescue teams, offers a critical lifeline to injured and orphaned animals and provides a solution for authorities confiscating animals from wildlife criminals.
-Improving crucial facilities – such as the vet clinic and animal enclosures – will further strengthen our capacity for wildlife protection.
-We are also aiming to improve wildlife welfare by reducing visitor pressure on the sanctuary areas and offering alternative opportunities for people to get closer to nature.
-Project GreenHeart will also conserve an important green space within a rapidly urbanising city, improving forestry management within the nature reserve, safeguarding habitats for wildlife and providing other vital ecosystem services.
+LWC supports national wildlife rescue teams, offers a critical lifeline to injured and orphaned animals and provides a solution for authorities confiscating animals from wildlife criminals.
+Central to the redevelopment are the substantial upgrades to the wildlife rehabilitation facilities.
+Improving these crucial facilities – such as the vet clinic and animal enclosures – will further strengthen our capacity for wildlife protection.
+We are also improving wildlife welfare by reducing visitor pressure on the sanctuary areas and offering alternative opportunities for people to get closer to nature.
+You can read our statement on closing sanctuary tours here.

 A pioneering new education zone will serve as a gold-standard facility for inspiring the next generation of environmentalists within Malawi.
-The LWC is uniquely positioned to act as the country’s leading facility for conservation education.
-Each year the Centre welcomes thousands of school groups to learn more about the environment.
-To date, our environmental education programme has reached over 175,000 school children across Malawi.
+The Centre is uniquely positioned to act as the country’s leading facility for conservation education.
+Each year we welcome thousands of schoolchildren to learn more about the environment.
+To date, our environmental education programme has reached over 175,000 schoolchildren across Malawi.

-Project GreenHeart will support local livelihoods through employment, supplier and partner opportunities.
-It will also strengthen the site’s status as a key destination for domestic and international tourism.
-Sales through the on-site gift shop will also support local artisans and green entrepreneurs.
+Project GreenHeart will support local livelihoods through employment, as well as supplier and partner opportunities.
+It will also strengthen the site’s status as a key destination for domestic and international tourism, while on-site sales will support local artisans and green entrepreneurs.

 Improved facilities for research, citizen science, wildlife rehabilitation and veterinary medicine will open up sector-leading training and development opportunities for international and Malawian students and professionals.